Design for complexity without confusion.

 AI & Design

 "They say friction is why systems fail.
-I'd argue that removing necessary friction has the same effect.
+I'd argue that some friction is necessary.
 The real failure is when design removes so much friction that people lose their footing entirely."

 AI is changing the scale of what a designer can explore, prototype, compare, and build.
 It compresses distance between idea and artifact.
 It makes one person faster, but more importantly, it makes one person differently capable.